Amarine9331/Amarine9331.github.io/_pages/about.md

 My research sits at the intersection of **genomics, computational biology, bioinformatics, and machine learning** 🧬

-I focus on developing and applying computational methods to analyze complex multi-omics datasets.
+I Mainly focus on developing and applying computational methods to analyze complex multi-omics datasets.
 This entails leveraging the entire multiome to build a more complete portrait of biological systems.

 I aim to continue building computational tools and conducting research that benefits both scientists and patients.